Audrey Hepburn

 Audrey Hepburn in childhood and youth

-Audrey was only 6 years old when her parents divorced, and the girl moved with her mother to London.
-Ella Van Heemstra wanted her daughter to receive a worthy education, so Audrey began attending a private girls' school.
-Soon they moved to the Dutch city of Arnhem, where Ella's father was the mayor.
+When Audrey was just 6 years old, her parents divorced, and she moved with her mother to London.
+Determined to give her daughter a proper education, Ella Van Heemstra enrolled Audrey in a private girls' school.
+They soon relocated to Arnhem in the Netherlands, where Ella's father served as mayor.

-In the 1930s, both Hepburn's parents supported the Nazis in their struggle against the dominant position of Jews in banking and trade, but after the occupation of European countries, Ella Van Heemstra renounced her previous views and sided with the Resistance.
+In the 1930s, both of Hepburn's parents initially supported Nazi ideology, but after witnessing the occupation of European countries, Ella Van Heemstra completely rejected her previous beliefs and joined the Resistance.

 Audrey Hepburn with her father and mother